ptrbui/favicon-toobox/README.md

 # Favicon Adjustment Tools

 ## About
-This project provides a set of Python scripts designed to help with favicon customization and generation.
+I created this project to provide a set of Python scripts designed to help with favicon customization and generation.
 The tools included in this project allow you to:

 1. **Add Transparent Borders**: Enhance the appearance of favicon icons by adding transparent borders around them.
 2. **Change Non-Transparent Pixel Colors**: Easily change the color of non-transparent pixels in PNG images, which is useful for quickly adjusting icon colors.